• Skip to primary navigation

 To double the recipe, simply double all ingredients.
 Cook time and instructions remain the same.

-Sure enough, whenever I post an Instant Pot recipe on social media, I get the question "Why bother with the Instant Pot for simple mac and cheese".
+Sure enough, whenever I post an Instant Pot recipe on social media, I get the question "Why bother with the Instant Pot for simple mac and cheese recipe".

 So, before you ask me that, here are the reasons I prefer to make my Velveeta Mac and Cheese in the Instant Pot.